Yifeng-Sun/pina/README.md

 ## How It Works

-- Project metadata is stored in `~/.pina/projects.yml`
+- Global project metadata is stored in `~/.pina/projects.yml`
+- Per-project data (objectives, notes, tags, milestones) is stored in `.pina/project.yml` within each project folder — committable and shareable
 - One project is "active" at a time, symlinked to `~/current` (configurable)
 - Switching projects tracks stats (switches, XP) and logs milestones
 - Cloud sync: point `~/.pina/` at iCloud, Dropbox, or Syncthing — pina stores flat YAML files